oveleon/contao-theme-manager-bridge/README.md

-# Contao ThemeManager Bridge
+# ThemeManager: Product Installer

-The _Contao ThemeManager Bridge_ is an extension for the [Product Installer](https://github.com/oveleon/product-installer) and connects it to the [Contao ThemeManager Shop](https://contao-thememanager.com) to install and set up products from there.
+The _Contao ThemeManager: Product Installer_ is an extension for the [Product Installer](https://github.com/oveleon/product-installer) and connects it to the [Contao ThemeManager Shop](https://contao-thememanager.com) to install and set up products from there.